bao7uo/HexyRunner/README.md

 ## Potential Future Improvements

-- When no shellcode is supplied, default to contents of `&lt;HexyRunner binary filename&gt;.txt`
+- When no shellcode is supplied, default to contents of `<HexyRunner binary filename>.txt`
 - Port to Linux and other operating systems

 ## Contribute